Submissions

 Introduction

 In the introduction, the author(s) must introduce the topic and discuss its relevance.
 The author(s) must state clearly the purpose and hypothesis (where applicable) of the work.
 The introduction should be approximately 2-3 paragraphs and well cited.
 All papers that present original research findings must be hypothesis driven (i.e., contain a clearly defined hypothesis at the end of the introduction).
-Other papers (such as position papers, systematic reviews, narrative reviews, student opinions, etc.) should also include a brief 2-3 introduction highlighting the need for this work and the key hypotheses (as appropriate).
+Other papers (such as position papers, systematic reviews, narrative reviews, student opinions, etc.) should also include a brief highlighting the need for this work and the key hypotheses (as appropriate).

 Methods

-In the methods section the author(s) must present clearly the topic information, describe the experimental conditions (where applicable), include written informed consent and ethical approval statements (where applicable), establish that the study adhered to the guidelines established by the Declaration of Helsinki (see example below), identify clearly the methods, equipment, and procedures utilized (with appropriate referencing), identify possible limitations in the experimental design and/or methodologies employed, identify clearly the statistical methods used (where applicable), denote statistical significance when present (where applicable), and provide sample size calculations (where appropriate).
+In the methods section the author(s) must present clearly the topic information, describe the experimental conditions (where applicable), include written informed consent and ethical approval statements (where applicable), establish that the study adhered to the guidelines established by the Declaration of Helsinki (see example in template), identify clearly the methods, equipment, and procedures utilized (with appropriate referencing), identify possible limitations in the experimental design and/or methodologies employed, identify clearly the statistical methods used (where applicable), denote statistical significance when present (where applicable), and provide sample size calculations (where appropriate).

 Systematic reviews, meta-analyses, and narrative reviews should outline clearly the methodology employed.
 In the case of narrative reviews, a rationale should be provided for why a more systematic approach was not taken.
+Below are example subsections of the methods section.

 Participants

 A total of X participants engaged in this research trial.
-All participants provided written informed consent and ethical approval was obtained from the University of XXX’s Clinical Ethics Research Board.
+All participants provided written informed consent, and ethical approval was obtained from the University of XXX’s Clinical Ethics Research Board.
 The study adhered to the guidelines established by the Declaration of Helsinki.

 Experimental Design